accredible/accredible-certificates/readme.txt

 == Description ==

-This module enables you to issue dynamic, digital certificates for free using the Accredible API on your Wordpress instance.
+This module enables you to issue dynamic, digital certificates using the Accredible API on your Wordpress instance.
 They act as a replacement for the PDF certificates normally generated for your courses.
 An example output certificate can be viewed at: [https://accredible.com/example](https://accredible.com/example).

 Currently the plugin is only compatible with Academy Theme.